 6. Connect with Other Caregivers

-Address the Signs of Caregiver Burnout with Coaching for Spousal Caregivers
+Address the Signs of Well Spouse Burnout with Spouse Caregiver Coaching

-As a life coach for you when your spouse has cancer, I help you build your mental resilience and emotional capacity to avoid caregiver burnout.
+As a life coach for you when your partner has a new, recurring, or terminal illness, I help you build your mental resilience and emotional capacity to avoid burnout with spouse caregiver coaching.
 You deserve support and guidance during this time, and my goal is to help you navigate this journey with less stress and overwhelm and more peace.
 Let’s talk about how I can help you do that today!